 Next, you’re sent on an action-packed race through San Francisco to escape the so-called “bad guy” Shaw.

 Once the intense experience is over, you land in a garage-like warehouse escaping Owen Shaw and officially becoming a part of the “family.”

 Hipster Power Tip: Try to sit in the middle towards the edge if you want the best seat.

 Is Fast and Furious Supercharged a roller coaster?

 The Fast and Furious ride is not a roller coaster.
 It’s a 3-D immersive attraction that takes you right into all the movie action!

-I honestly was surprised by how much I enjoyed this ride.
+I honestly was surprised by how much I enjoyed this ride the first time (like I mentioned earlier, my standards were low).
 I hated Skull Island Reign of Kong mostly because I envisioned something totally different than what we received.

 This time I had very low expectations, but since I’d experienced portions of this attraction in Hollywood, I just wanted to give it a shot.

 ORDER NOW to secure your Universal Studios theme park ticket!
 GET MY TICKETS.